 Welcome to the Bubble Tea capital of the Northwest

-Come to the U District to celebrate National Bubble Tea Day on Saturday, April 27 from 12pm to 6pm!
-The U District is home to over 30 restaurants and cafes serving up bubble tea and is a destination for boba-lovers!
+Come to the U District to celebrate the world of bubble tea on Saturday, July 19 from 12pm to 6pm!
+The U District is home to over 20 restaurants and cafes serving up bubble tea and is a destination for boba-lovers!

-In honor of National Bubble Tea Day, The U District Partnership is bringing back the second annual Seattle Boba Fest in the U District.
+The U District Partnership is bringing back the fourth annual Seattle Boba Fest in the U District.
 With dozens of shops in the neighborhood dedicated to this special milk tea drink, the U District is the heart of Seattle’s bubble tea scene.

 U District cafes and restaurants are coming together to feature special and fan-favorite flavors; inviting all who want to learn more about the global phenomenon of bubble tea.
 Known for its endless flavor combinations and the toppings that make it so unique, bubble tea has propelled its own cultural following.